fhmjones/fhmjones.github.io/_sources/dashboards.md

 This choice makes sense when you are experimenting with the dashboard or planning (if only temporarily) on using it for presentations for a class or presentation.

-### Run within a "Voila" setting

-When accessible from a publicially server 'Voila', each user gets their own "isolated" instance of the user interface AND python kernal.

 ### Deploy as a Dash-based app.

-When accessible via a URL on a pubilically visible server, each user gets their own dashboard environment, but calls from individual users tothe  underlying python code are all run by the same python kernal, and specific results are returned just to the specific requesting user.
+The app is accessible via a URL on a publically visible server.
+Each user gets their own dashboard environment, but calls from individual users to the underlying python code are all run by the same python kernal, and specific results are returned just to the specific requesting user.

+There are other ways of deploying dashboards, but we are currently focusing on using Dash.

 ## References and resources